William Smallwood: American Revolution

-Governor
+Maryland governor

 Smallwood was elected to Congress in 1784, but before he could take his seat, the Legislature chose him to succeed William Paca as Governor of Maryland.
 He qualified on November 26, 1785, and served the customary three terms, retiring from his gubernatorial office on November 24, 1788.
 Smallwood had the misfortune of serving as governor during one of the most difficult periods in the history of the nation.
 Not only were the Articles of Confederation proving inoperable, but the country also found itself in the midst of an economic depression.
 In spite of the country's unsettled affairs, Smallwood was responsible for several major accomplishments, including convening the state's convention that ratified the United States Constitution, despite strong opposition to the proposed document in the State.

 Later years

 Smallwood never married.
-The 1790 census shows that he held 56 slaves and a yearly tobacco crop of 3000 pounds.
-When he died in 1792 his estate, known as Mattawoman, including his home the Retreat, passed to his sister Eleanor who married Colonel William Grayson of Virginia.
-William Truman Stoddert, Smallwood's nephew, was orphaned at age 9 and raised by his maternal grandfather, Bayne Smallwood.
-Stoddert also served in the Maryland Line and was admitted as an original member of The Society of the Cincinnati in the state of Maryland.
+The 1790 United States census reveals that he held 56 slaves and a yearly tobacco crop of 3000 pounds.

+When he died in 1792, his estate, known as Mattawoman, including his home the Retreat, passed to his sister Eleanor who married Colonel William Grayson of Virginia.
+William Truman Stoddert, Smallwood's nephew, was orphaned at age nine and raised by his maternal grandfather, Bayne Smallwood.
+Stoddert also served in the Maryland Line and was admitted as an original member of the Society of the Cincinnati in Maryland.

 Legacy

 Local historical signs in Calvert, Maryland, note that General Smallwood occupied the "East Nottingham Friends House" at the intersections of Calvert Road and Brick Meetinghouse Road (near the intersection of 272 and 273) about 6 miles east of Rising Sun, Maryland.

 During his occupation of the building in 1778, Gen. Smallwood used the building as a hospital.
 Some of the soldiers who died in the building were buried in the graveyard directly outside.

 Smallwood frequented the "Cross Keys Inn" (built in 1774), at the time a several-room inn and bar.
 This building stands as a private residence at the intersection of Calvert Road and Cross Keys Road directly down the hill.
 His restored plantation home, Smallwood's Retreat, and burial site is located in Smallwood State Park in Marbury, Maryland.
 Smallwood Church Road leads from the State Park toward Old Durham Church, where he was a vestryman.

 Several paintings exist of Smallwood.
 One hangs in the Old Senate Chamber in the Maryland State House in Annapolis, Maryland.
-The portrait of George Washington resigning within the Maryland State House, which hangs in the US Capitol Rotanda, features Smallwood.
+The portrait of George Washington resigning his commission inside the Maryland State House in 1783, which hangs in the US Capitol Rotunda, features Smallwood.

-Featured in the Maryland Historical Society is The William Smallwood Collection, 1776–1791, MS. 1875.
+The William Smallwood Collection is housed at the Maryland Center for History and Culture.